 Serving Suggestions

-When I serve it as a side dish, I like to pair it with any of the following entrees:
+I also like to serve it as a side dish with dinner and pair it with any of the following entrees:

 Recipe Card